Stationary time-vertex signal processing: Joint Power Spectral Density estimation

-The convolutional JPSD estimator is a generalization of known PSD estimators for TWSS and GWSS processes.
-Denote by $\phi$ the dirac function.
-We have that: (a) For $g(\theta) = \phi(\lambda) \cdot g_T(\omega)$, we recover the classical TPSD estimator, applied independently for each $\lambda$. (b) For $g(\theta) = g_G(\lambda) \cdot \phi(\omega)$, we recover the GPSD estimator from~\cite{perraudin2016stationary} applied independently for each $\omega$.
+The convolutional JPSD estimator is related to known PSD estimators for TWSS and VWSS processes.
+Denote by $\phi$ the Dirac function.
+We have that: (a) For $g(\theta) = \phi(\lambda) \cdot g_T(\omega)$, we recover the classical TPSD estimator, applied independently for each $\lambda$. (b) For $g(\theta) = g_G(\lambda) \cdot \phi(\omega)$, we recover the VPSD estimator from~\cite{perraudin2016stationary} applied independently for each $\omega$.
+Similar to the latter, the estimator can be closely approximated at a complexity that is linear w.r.t. the number of graph edges/nodes, and up to a logarithmic factor linear to the number of timesteps (see Appendix~\ref{app:fastpsd}).

-To provide a meaningful bias analysis, we introduce a Lipschitz continuity assumption on the JPSD, matching the intuition that localized phenomena tend to have a smooth representation in the frequency domain.
+\paragraph{Analysis.} To provide a meaningful bias analysis, we introduce a Lipschitz continuity assumption on the JPSD, matching the intuition that localized phenomena tend to have a smooth representation in the frequency domain.